Chattering Reduction for a Second-Order Actuator via Dynamic Sliding Manifolds: Dynamic Sliding Manifold

 is the same as~\eqref{eq:SMC_Amp_sigma}.
 Due to the extended dynamics of~\eqref{eq:SM_dynamic}, the amplitude of $x$ is different from that of $\sigma_{\mathrm{d}}$ in the case with a DSM.
 Since the partially closed loop~\eqref{eq:DSM_SOL_partially_closed_loop} is linear, the fundamental oscillation appears in all signals with the same frequency $\omega_\mathrm{p}$.
 The amplitude and phase of the oscillation can be calculated by means of frequency domain analysis.
 To calculate the amplitude of $u_{\mathrm{HB}}$ we consider

 We only need the absolute value of the real part because the imaginary part here is zero at $\omega_{\mathrm{p}}$.
-Then we calculate the transfer function for system~\eqref{eq:DSM_SOL_partially_closed_loop}, but with new output
+Calculating the transfer function from auxiliary input $u_{\mathrm{HB}}(t)$ to the state $x(t)$ in system~\eqref{eq:DSM_SOL_partially_closed_loop} yields